SBalaguer/cryptoChain/README.md

 Mining method following Proof of Work schema with nonce and difficulty level.
 Difficulty adjusted by mining time.

+### Wallet Keys: Elliptic

+Private and Public keys are being generated with **Elliptic secp256K1**.

+### Transaction IDs: uudi

+Transaction IDs are being generated with **uuid package, specifically v1 version**.

 ### Real Time Network: PubNub

 Real time network created with **PubNub** for nodes to communicate between themselves an keep the chain updated at every moment with a distributed ledger.

-### Wallet Keys: Elliptic

-Private and Public keys are being generated with **Elliptic secp256K1**.

 ## Next Steps